intiMRA/imra_code_blog/_posts/Function-Over-Load.md

 retriever.eat()
 ```

 Note that the ```func eat(food: String = "dog food")``` is now removed because the compiler now complains that this is ambiguous code when calling 'eat' without any arguments.
-This is because both eat functions that do not use '_disfavoredOverload' have the same number of parameters therefore we do not have a proper hierarchy to follow.
+This is because both eat methods that do not use '_disfavoredOverload' have the same number of parameters therefore we do not have a proper hierarchy to follow.

 The code above will output:

 1. A Dog named Rex eats food everyday
 2. A GoldenRetriever named Max eats dog food everyday

-Number one calls ```func eat()``` on the 'Dog' class since it is the only eat function in that class.
-However, number two calls ```func eat(food: String = "dog food")``` in the GoldenRetriever class because it is now the'favored overload' function.
+Number one calls ```func eat()``` on the 'Dog' class since it is the only eat method in that class.
+However, number two calls ```func eat(food: String = "dog food")``` in the GoldenRetriever class because it is now the'favored overload' method.

 ## Take Aways

-What I learned is that that function overload + default parameters + inheritance is a recipe for ambiguity.
-If you overload functions, you should make at most one function with default arguments, all other functions should require parameters to be passed in so we can avoid ambiguity.
-Another take away is that when overriding a function from a superclass, it is best to not use default parameters to assure that the caller knows that they are calling the correct function and not another function in the super class.
-Lastly if you must use function overload, using @_disfavoredOverload could be useful to control function priority.
+What I learned is that that method overload + default parameters + inheritance is a recipe for ambiguity.
+If you overload methods, you should make at most one method with default arguments, all other methods should require parameters to be passed in so we can avoid ambiguity.
+Another take away is that when overriding a method from a superclass, it is best to not use default parameters to assure that the caller knows that they are calling the correct method and not another method in the super class.
+Lastly if you must use method overload, using @_disfavoredOverload could be useful to control method priority.

 Hopefully you enjoyed the reading! and again the code used in this article can be found [here](https://github.com/intiMRA/Function-Overload-Swift/blob/main/Contents.swift).